• Skip to primary navigation

 Photodiode1

-The circuit works because photodiode make small current when light fall on it and it is forward biased.
+Furthermore, the circuit works because the photodiode produces a small current when light falls on it and it operates in forward bias.

 IC1 is voltage checker as a comparator its pin 3 at non-inverting input connects to resistor R1 and VR (a variable resistor) to make fixed voltage.